 What about the formats?

-- HDR10: The most common format, supported by LG, Samsung, Sony, Sharp, Panasonic.
-Enjoy content from Netflix, Amazon and 4K Blu-ray
+- HDR10 – used by LG, Samsung, Sony, Sharp, Panasonic – lets you enjoy content from Netflix, Amazon and 4K Blu-ray

-- Dolby Vision: Only LG TVs support this format.
-Amazon and Netflix stream in it too
+- Dolby Vision – LG and Sony support this format with Amazon and Netflix streaming it

-In the words of our large screen TV buyer, James Parker, HDR is ‘the next step in home entertainment’.
-Welcome to the future of TV.
+In the words of TV-guru, James Parker, HDR is ‘the next step in home entertainment’.